 University of Oxford | Faculty of Theology & Religion | Trinity College | Centre for Theology & Modern European Thought

-Prof Johannes Zachhuber MA, DPhil
+Johannes Zachhuber MA, DPhil

-Associate Professor of Modern Theology
+Professor of Historical and Systematic Theology

 Fellow and Tutor in Theology at Trinity College